- Aichom is a Lithuanian startup with a noble mission – to help the families of patients with Alzheimer’s disease and other related dementias.

 Providing Much Needed Support

-People with Alzheimer’s and other forms of dementia are usually cared for by their ow family members who experience constant stress, which in turn affects their own health and living.
+People with Alzheimer’s and other forms of dementia are usually cared for by their family members who experience constant stress, which in turn affects their own health and living.
 According to Aichom, research shows that family caregivers of people with dementia experience stress and anxiety 20% more often than family caregivers of other diseases.
-Even in the early stages of dementia, patients that leave home may not be able to find their way back, which creates and immediate physical threat to their well-being.
+Even in the early stages of dementia, patients that leave home may not be able to find their way back, which creates an immediate physical threat to their well-being.
+Additionally, caregivers also have financial stress since the medical treatment and other aid may cost them a fortune.
+Some might have pre-planned for such situations by opting for health and life insurance by comparing quotes on company website.
+However, others may have to find other ways to financially support the treatment, which can create a financial havoc in their life.

 With the recent funds, Aichom is looking to expand their solution even further and add even more features.